codesubmission2022/fairvgnn/README.md

 ```

 ## Run
-* To reproduce the performance comparison and the ablation study, run
+* To reproduce the performance comparison and the ablation study, please first unzip each dataset in the dataset folder and run
 ```linux
 bash run.sh
 ```